fefanto/MrsWatson/README.md

     the purpose of this version is :
         - to restore the latency compensation feature
-        - to have an output file exactly the same size as the input file
+        - to have an output file exactly the same size as the input file (which means that reverbs/delay tails won't work well here)
 ----------------------------------------------------------